awto/mixfix-clj/README.md

 to analyze or execute or convert into some DBMS query syntax using standard Clojure means, like `clojure.walk`.

-This is just simple macros, no extra build steps and no extra build steps are required.
+This is just simple macros, no extra build steps are required.

 ## Usage